0xf10yd/express-mvc/README.md

-# Simple API in MVC using Express
+# API system based on MVC using Express and Sequelize

 ### Step 1
 run `npm install`